 This PhD project will evaluate how acceptable and useful technology-assisted programs are in empowering parents of children experiencing adversity, to prevent emotional and behavioural problems.

 The aims of this project are to:

-- b) Conduct stakeholder consultations with families, practitioners, and policy makers to understand from various stakeholder perspectives in what ways these interventions could be appropriately adapted and delivered in real-world local settings.
+- Conduct stakeholder consultations with families, practitioners, and policy makers to understand from various stakeholder perspectives in what ways a parenting intervention could be appropriately adapted and delivered using technology, in real-world settings.

-- d) Conduct a pilot evaluation of the adapted program via the Centre's community hubs, to investigate the program’s acceptability and effectiveness in improving the target parenting factors, as well as child depression and anxiety symptoms, and the long-term feasibility of such a program.
+- Conduct a pilot evaluation of the co-designed program via the Centre's community hub, or another relevant service, to investigate the program’s acceptability and perceived effectiveness in improving target parenting factors, as well as child depression and anxiety symptoms, and the long-term feasibility of such a program.